BrianPugh/torchsample/docs/nobatch.rst

+.. _No Batch:

 No Batch
 ========

-Especially when preprocessing exemplars in a ``Dataset``, it may be preferable to operate without a batch dimension (``Dataloader`` collates the data downstream).
-TorchSample supports this usecase by either supplying ``0`` to functions that expect a batch size, or by using the ``nobatch`` subfunction.
+Sometimes it may be preferable to operate without a batch dimension.
+For example, when creating a ``Dataset``, the downstream ``Dataloader`` collates the data into batches.
+TorchSample supports this usecase by either supplying ``0`` to functions that expect a batch size, or by using the ``nobatch`` subfunction for functions that operate on tensors.

+Without using this functionality, a ``Dataset`` may look like the following:

 .. code-block:: python